andrewhodel/go-ip-ac/README.md

 ## firewall support

-In this module there exists support for `iptables` on Linux.
+In this module there exists support for `iptables` and `ip6tables` in Linux.

 There is structure for supporting any OS and firewall that Go supports.